It can be jock itch/fungal infection. U can try this

-Wash the skin two to three times a day.
+wash the affected skin two to three times a day.

-Avoid excess groin skin irritation by wearing 100% cotton underwear.
+Avoid excess affected skin irritation by wearing 100% cotton underwear.

 Avoid fabric softeners, bleaches, or harsh laundry detergents.

 Wash your workout clothes, underwear, socks, and towels after each use.